NITDgpOS/MemeFinder/README.md

 * The standardized images are stored in the `processed` folder

 ### Query Extraction
-* The entered query is split into words and synonyms for each word is added to the list of `related queries`
+* The entered query is split into words and synonyms for each word is added to the list of `related queries` using the nltk library
 * We scan the database to match words with the words in `related queries`
 * This broadens the search area and minimizes zero output scenarios

+### Relevance to query
+* The memes are ordered in order of their relevance to the search query
+* This is done by assigning a score to each meme present in the database and then sorting in descending order of scores

+### Optical Character Recognition
+* OCR is done using __Tesseract__ to extract text from the memes which is an essential part of the project
+* The extracted text are not perfectly accurate so the output from ocr is fed into the spellchecker of the Python `autocorrect` library
+* The spellchecker makes the conversion more accurate

-### Usage
+### Scripts for Usage
 * To collect the memes from subreddits
 ```
 sudo bash collect.sh